Induction for representations of coideal doubles, with an application to quantum $SL(2,\mathbb{R})$: Introduction

-In \cite{DeC24}, it was suggested that a particular \emph{Drinfeld double $*$-algebra}, constructed from the building blocks $\mcO_q(K \backslash U)$ and $U_q(\mfk)$, can serve as a quantization $U_q(\mfl)$ of the unique real Lie algebra $\mfl$ such that \begin{itemize} \item the maximal compact Lie subalgebra of $\mfl$ is isomorphic to $\mfk$, and \item the complexification of $\mfl$ is isomorphic to the complexification of $\mfu$. \end{itemize} In \cite{DCDT24a}, this was studied in detail for $U = SU(2)$ and $K = SO(2)_t$.
+In \cite{DeC24}, it was suggested that a particular \emph{Drinfeld double $*$-algebra}, constructed from the building blocks $\mcO_q(K \backslash U)$ and $U_q(\mfk)$, can serve as a quantization $U_q(\mfl)$ of the unique real Lie algebra $\mfl$ such that \begin{itemize} \item the maximal compact Lie subalgebra of $\mfl$ is isomorphic to $\mfk$, and \item the complexification of $\mfl$ is isomorphic to the complexification of $\mfu$. \end{itemize} In \cite{DCDT24a}, this was studied in detail for $U = SU(2)$ and $K = SO(2)_t$, in which case $\mfl = \mfsl(2,\R)_t$ (arising naturally as a unitary conjugation of $\mfsl(2,\R)$ within $\mfsl(2,\C)$).
 In this case the irreducible unitary representations of $SL_q(2,\R)_t$, interpreted as `admissible' $*$-representations of $U_q(\mfsl(2,\R)_t)$, were classified.

 In this paper, we will consider in general how, for a given coideal $*$-subalgebra $B \subseteq A$ of a CQG Hopf $*$-algebra $A$, one can obtain $*$-representations of its Drinfeld double either by induction of $*$-representations of $B$, or by induction of $*$-representations of its orthogonal dual coideal.
-Applied in the case of quantum $SL(2,\R)_t$, this will give us a notion of \emph{princ<ipal series representations}.
+Applied in the case of quantum $SL(2,\R)_t$, this will give us a notion of \emph{principal series representations}.
 By determining the decomposition of the regular representation of quantum $SL(2,\R)_t$, we then obtain that the latter decomposes into principal series as well as discrete series, similar to the case of classical $SL(2,\R)$.

 The precise contents of this paper are as follows.
 In the \emph{first section}, we recall some general theory on CQG Hopf $*$-algebras and their coideal $*$-subalgebras.
 In the \emph{second section}, we consider how, both from an algebraic and an analytic perspective, representations of coideals can be induced to representations of their Drinfeld double.
 In the \emph{third section}, we formally introduce the regular representation, as well as a variant thereof.
 In the next sections, we then consider the particular case of quantum $SL(2,\R)_t$.
 In the \emph{fourth section}, we determine how irreducible representations of quantum $SL(2,\R)_t$ decompose into irreducibles for the coideals that it is made up of.
 In the \emph{fifth section}, we consider how principal series representations of quantum $SL(2,\R)_t$ can be obtained through induction.
 Finally, in the \emph{sixth section}, we determine the decomposition of the regular representation of quantum $SL(2,\R)_t$ into irreducibles.
 We end the paper with a short conclusion and outlook.